CrisGoDev/keep-your-notes/README.md

 3. Execute `docker compose up -d`
 4. please create a file **.env** and use the variable specified on **.env.example**
 5. Execute ```go run main.go```
+(Note)
+### if you are having problem to run locally
+please try to create the build again and execute `docker compose up -d --remove-orphans`

 now you can use the endpoints documented, with the base url ```http://localhost:8000```